Nested Markov Properties for Acyclic Directed Mixed Graphs: Latent variable DAG models

 \subsubsection{The CADMG local Markov property}

-The local Markov property for a DAG states that each vertex $v$ is independent of vertices prior to $v$ under a topological ordering conditional on the parents of $v$.
-In the context of CADMG, $\G(V,W)$, the Markov blanket plays the same role as the set of parents.
+The (ordered) local Markov property for a DAG states that each vertex $v$ is independent of vertices prior to $v$ (under a topological ordering) conditional on the parents of $v$.
+In a CADMG, the Markov blanket plays a role analogous to that of the set of parents.

-If $t\in V$ then the {\em Markov blanket} of $t$ in $\G$ is defined as:
+If $t\in V$, then the \emph{Markov blanket} of $t$ in ${\mathscr G} (V,W)$ is defined as

-Given a vertex $t \in V$ such that $\ch_\G(t) = \emptyset$, a kernel $q_V$ obeys the {\em local Markov property for $\G$ at $t$} if
+Given a vertex $t \in V$ such that $\chvtex _{{\mathscr G}}(t) = \emptyset $, a kernel $q_{V}$ obeys the \emph{local Markov property for ${\mathscr G} $ at $t$} if

-If $\prec$ is a topological total ordering on the vertices in $\G$, then for a subset $A$ define $\max_{\prec}(A)$ to be the $\prec$-greatest vertex in $A$.
+If $\prec $ is a topological total ordering on the vertices in ${\mathscr G} $, then for a subset $A$ define $\max_{\prec}(A)$ to be the $\prec $-greatest vertex in $A$.

-We define the set of kernels obeying the {\em ordered local Markov property for the CADMG $\G(V,W)$ under the ordering $\prec$} as follows:
+We define the set of kernels obeying the \emph{ordered local Markov property for the CADMG ${\mathscr G} (V,W)$ under the ordering $\prec $} as follows: